rivet-lang/rive/docs/02_functions.md

 The arguments are immutable.

-They can also have default values, this bypasses the need to pass the argument each time the fntion is called: `arg1: i32 = 5`.
+They can also have default values, this bypasses the need to pass the argument each time the function is called: `arg1: i32 = 5`.

-So, if we have a fntion called `f5` with a default value argument, we can call it in 3 ways:
+So, if we have a function called `f5` with a default value argument, we can call it in 3 ways:

 ```rust